Pelargonidin

 Cardiovascular benefits via strawberry consumption

-Strawberry consumption RCTs (delivering pelargonidin glycosides) show modest cardiovascular benefits: improved lipid profile, reduced LDL oxidation, improved endothelial function, modest BP reduction.
-Basu 2010 and Burton-reviews documented strawberry effects in obese/metabolic syndrome subjects.
-Mechanism partially attributable to pelargonidin among other anthocyanins.
+Strawberry consumption RCTs (delivering pelargonidin glycosides) show modest cardiovascular benefits: improved lipid profile, reduced LDL oxidation, improved endothelial function, and modest blood pressure reduction, documented in obese/metabolic syndrome subjects.
+The mechanism is partially attributable to pelargonidin among other anthocyanins.

 Anti-inflammatory effects (preclinical, strawberry RCTs)